puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/comet.md

 ---
-description: Microsoft Edge (Chromium based)
+description: Perplexity AI Browser
 keywords:
   - browser
-  - microsoft
 ---

-# Edge
+# Comet

-Edge is a popular web browser created and maintained by Microsoft.
+Comet is a AI focus web browser created and maintained by Perplexity.

 Artemis supports parsing the list of artifacts below: